isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Even today, there can be contexts where the rules make sense.
 For example, lack of suitable tool support can make exceptions unsuitable in hard-real-time systems, but please don't naïvely trust "common wisdom" (e.g., unsupported statements about "efficiency");
-such "wisdom" may be based on decades-old information or experienced from languages with very different properties than C++ (e.g., C or Java).
+such "wisdom" might be based on decades-old information or experienced from languages with very different properties than C++ (e.g., C or Java).

 The positive arguments for alternatives to these non-rules are listed in the rules offered as "Alternatives".